fltt/make4java/README.md

 make
 ```

-Native code is disabled by default.
+Native code and the tests (which check the native code) are disabled by
+default.
-To enable it you can pass `configure` the `--enable-foo-feature` option.
+To enable them you can pass `configure` the `--enable-foo-feature`
+option.
-I've tested native code only in Linux and FreeBSD, however adding more
+I've tested the native code only in Linux and FreeBSD, however adding
-architectures should be trivial using Autoconf.
+more architectures should be trivial using Autoconf.

 For a list of supported options / environment variables run: